 There are several reasons why Hawaiians usually have long hair.
 One of them is that traditionally Hula Dancers were not allowed to cut their hair.
 Older Hawaiian beliefs said there was power to a person’s hair, and it’s possible that long hair was once related to having a powerful position in society.

-Can you do a Hawaiian hairstyle if you have short hair?
+Can I do a Hawaiian hairstyle if I have short hair?

 What’s the flower that Hawaiians wear in their hair?